 Figure 1b.
-A typical cross section of the proposed dredge cuts made at Man-O-War shoal.
+A stylized cross section of the proposed dredge cuts to be made at Man-O-War shoal.
+Actual cut sides and bottoms are not at precise right angles.

-Funding for dredging shell are available from a variety of sources including Federal Construction funds (\$2-3 million annually), State capital funds (\$7.6 million in FY15), private funds from aquaculture operations, oyster special funds and Maryland Department of Transportation funds used for oyster work (\$2 million annually).
-Each of these annual funding amounts would be expected to contribute funds toward dredging Man-O-War shoals.
+Funding for dredging shell is available from a variety of sources including Federal Construction funds (\$2-3 million annually), State capital funds (~ \$3 - \$7.6 million annually), private funds from aquaculture operations, oyster special funds and Maryland Department of Transportation funds used for oyster work (\$2 million annually).
+Each of these annual funding amounts would be expected to contribute a portion of funds toward dredging Man-O-War shoals.

-The following sections provide greater detail concerning all of aspects of the proposed dredging program.
+The following sections provide greater detail concerning various aspects of the proposed dredging program.